smorad/um_cisc_7026/lecture_3_neural_networks.typ

   #side-by-side[#cimage("figures/lecture_3/neuron_anatomy.jpg")][
     #only((2,3))[
-      Neuron has a structure of dendrites
+      Neuron has a structure of dendrites with synaptic weights

     ]
     #only(3)[